PaulMonday/Individual-Projects/README.md

 Hi!
-There are some individual projects and practices.The formal work, like Research Asistant(RA) job, are not shown here.
+This is my portfolio.The formal work, like Research Asistant(RA) job, are not shown here.